Gunnhildurkatrin/DisneyVillains/content/post/marvelvillains.md

 ![happy]({{< baseurl >}}/images/happy_wc.png)

+WordClouds with the most happy villains from the network was made.
 The names that appear large in the happy WordCloud are e.g Spider-Man, Nathaniel, and John.
 These are all defined as good characters in the Marvel universe.
 In the happy WordCloud, there also appear words like, find, power, shield, and life, which are all rather positive words.